Skip to main content

 When a run starts with a snapshot configured, Fabro looks up the snapshot by name.
 If it doesn’t exist and a dockerfile is provided, Fabro creates it automatically and polls until it reaches Active state (up to 10 minutes).
 If the snapshot already exists, it’s reused immediately.

-If the snapshot doesn’t exist and no dockerfile is provided, the run fails immediately.
-Without a snapshot, sandboxes are created from the default ubuntu:22.04 image.
+If a snapshot is configured by name but doesn’t exist and no dockerfile is provided, the run fails immediately.
+If no snapshot is configured at all, sandboxes are created from the daytona-medium snapshot which includes standard dev tools (git, etc.).

 Private repositories

 Fabro automatically clones the current repository into the sandbox at /home/daytona/workspace.
 Public repositories work without extra configuration.
-Private repositories require a GitHub App — Fabro uses short-lived Installation Access Tokens scoped to the specific repository.
-If the clone fails without a GitHub App configured, Fabro suggests running the setup flow:
+Private repositories require GitHub access.
+In token mode, Fabro uses the stored token directly.
+In app mode, Fabro uses short-lived Installation Access Tokens scoped to the specific repository.
+If the clone fails without GitHub access configured, Fabro suggests running the setup flow:

 Git clone failed: ...
 If this is a private repository,